RonGeorge/DemonicControl/README.md

 ### Option 1

-1. Download the [installer (right click Save As..)](https://raw.githubusercontent.com/RonGeorge/DemonicControl/main/dist/DemonicInstaller.exe) and after it finishes double click it.
+1. Download the [installer](https://raw.githubusercontent.com/RonGeorge/DemonicControl/main/dist/DemonicInstaller.exe) and after it finishes double click it.
 You will see a message when it finishes.

 #### The installer includes

 > To VirindiTank folder:

 - DemonicControl.met - the Meta
 - Demonic12.utl - Default loot profile, change it in settings
 - RaresOnly.utl - bare minimum loot profile used in some places

 > To chaoshelper folder:

 - chaoshelper.ini - configuration file for ChaosHelper
 - ChaosHelper.dll - Custom version of ChaosHelper that I built, [it shows colors](https://i.imgur.com/VUhz1kh.png)
 - DemonicControl.txt - ChaosHelper profile
 - DemonicControl.Layout - ChaosHelper profile

 ### Option 2